Searching for Privacy Risks in LLM Agents via Simulation: Experiments Results

 \subsubsection{Cross-Scenario Transfer}

 Beyond model transfer, we investigate whether discovered attacks and defenses can be applied to different privacy scenarios, such as those in \texttt{Testing-100}.
 Since we use universal defense instructions, we can directly apply $D_0$, $D_1$, and $D_2$ without modification.
 However, attacks require scenario-specific adaptation due to their contextual nature.
-Beyond applying basic attack instructions to \texttt{Testing-100} (equivalent to $A_0$), we primarily use in-context learning (ICL) to transfer $A_1$ and $A_2$ across scenarios.
-We provide $A_1$ and $A_2$ with their full configurations as in-context examples and ask LLMs (\texttt{gemini-2.5-pro}, identical to our optimizers) to generate scenario-specific instructions for each scenario in \texttt{Testing-100}.
-Results in Table \ref{tab:task_transfer_main} demonstrate successful attack transfer through in-context learning: transferred $A_1$ improves leak scores from 31.2\% to 49.4\%, while transferred $A_2$ improves from 6.5\% to 17.6\%.
-Correspondingly, transferred defenses effectively mitigate these attacks, reducing leak scores to approximately 5\%.

-To enable more effective transfer from $A_2$, we analyze the transferred results and identify the most successful transferred strategy: the two-step impersonation strategy shown in Figure \ref{tab:search instruction results}.
-Using this strategy as guidance in the in-context learning prompt, we substantially improve attack effectiveness by increasing the leak score from 17.6\% to 32.4\%.
-This demonstrates the value of first systematically identifying transferable attack patterns through empirical analysis, then applying these strategies to broader scenario sets for enhanced cross-domain effectiveness.
+Beyond applying basic attack instructions to \texttt{Testing-100} (equivalent to $A_0$), we primarily use in-context learning (ICL, \citealt{brown2020language}) to transfer $A_1$ and $A_2$ across scenarios.
+We provide $A_1$ and $A_2$ with their full configurations as in-context examples and ask LLMs (\texttt{gemini\textsubscript{pro}}, identical to our optimizers) to generate scenario-specific instructions for each scenario in \texttt{Testing-100}. \textbf{(I)} Results in Table \ref{tab:task_transfer_main} demonstrate successful attack transfer through in-context learning: against $D_0$, transferred $A_1$ improves leak velocity from $A_0$'s 31.2\% to 49.4\%, while transferred $A_2$ improves from transferred $A_1$'s 6.5\% to 17.6\% against $D_1$.
+Correspondingly, transferred defenses effectively mitigate these attacks, reducing leak velocity to approximately 5\%. \textbf{(II)} To enable more effective transfer from $A_2$, we rank the transferred results and use the most successful transferred strategies as the strategy guidance in the in-context learning prompt (+SG).
+This further enhances attack effectiveness by increasing the leak velocity from 17.6\% to 32.4\% against $D_1$, reflecting the value of an iterative feedback loop.